KWR-Water/wadi/docs/source/user_guide/example_01.rst

 * The text string '(ICP-AES)' will be removed and 'Calcium' will be mapped to 'Ca'.

+By assigning the text string '(ICP-AES)' to the :code:`remove_strings` argument (note that this must be within a list, as there could be multiple text strings that need removing), it will be deleted from the feature name.
 The name mapping is accomplished by defining a dictionary called :code:`name_mapper`, which is passed as the :code:`m_dict` argument of the :code:`name_map` method.
-By assigning the text string '(ICP-AES)' to the :code:`remove_strings` argument (note that this must be within a list, as there could be multiple text strings that need removing), it will be deleted from the final feature name.
+The keys of :code:`m_dict` are the feature names to be matched, which will be replaced by the corresponding values.

 .. ipython:: python
-    :okexcept:
-    :okwarning:

     name_mapper = {'Chloride': 'Cl',
         'Calcium': 'Ca',